-- If you are an undergraduate student from China, consider enrolling in the Cornell-China Undergraduate Summer Program.
+- If you are an undergraduate student, consider enrolling in the Cornell Program for International Undergraduates.

 To enroll in Summer Session, please carefully read the information below.

-If you have any questions about enrollment or payment, contact the Summer Sessions office.
+If you have any questions about enrollment or payment, contact the Summer Session office.

 If your first language is not English, and you've taken the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS), you need to have received the following scores to attend Summer Session:

-- an IELTS score of at least 7 on the IELTS.
+- an IELTS score of at least 7.